 When observing sparrows, ask yourself the following questions to find their distinguishing field marks:

 - Tail: Is the tail long or short in comparison to the bird’s body length?
 Are the outer tail feathers brown or white?
 Is the end of the tail smooth or notched?
+Is the tail held straight or cocked, or is it bobbed or wagged?

 - Bill: Is the bill large or small in relation to the bird’s head?
 What color is the bill?
 Are the upper and lower mandibles the same color?
+Is the bill sharply pointed or slightly curved or bulbous?

 With careful observation, birders can answer these field mark questions about any type of sparrow.
 When several questions can be answered, the bird’s identity will be revealed.